boyarsky/OracleCodeOne2018-HOL-Automating-Stack-Groovy/lab-steps/step-3-basic-nexus-scripting.md

 1. Click Summary tab.
 Depending on how fast you are, it will either say Running or Waiting.
 Refresh if it is still running to confirm it completes.
 ![refresh](../images/step-3.1-refresh.png)

-1. In the left navigation go to Support \&gt; Logging \&gt; Log Viewer
+1. In the left navigation go to Support -> Logging -> Log Viewer

 1. Notice your logging is there:
  ![output](../images/step-3.1-output.png)